 3. Competent authorities shall ensure that a report received by means other than dedicated reporting channels referred to in paragraphs 1 and 2 is promptly forwarded without modification to the dedicated staff members of the competent authority by using dedicated communication channels.

-4. Member States shall establish procedures to ensure that, where a report being initially addressed to a person who has not been designated as responsible handler for reports that person is refrained from disclosing any information that might identify the reporting or the concerned person, where relevant.
+4. Member States shall establish procedures to ensure that, where a report being initially addressed to a person who has not been designated as responsible handler for reports that person is refrained from disclosing any information that might identify the reporting or the concerned person.

-Compromise amendment on Article 8
+Compromise amendment on Article 8 supported by Rapporteur,EPP, ECR, ALDE, Greens, GUE, EFDD

 Covering AM 393 (Didier), 394 (Chrysogonos), 395 (Durand), 397 (Didier), ), 396( Cavada, Rohde)